Healthycell REM Sleep Review

 Healthycell21%729.6

-As you can see in table 3, my REM looks good, as does the average time being restless in the night.
+As you can see in table 3, my REM looks good, as does the average time spent restless in the night.

-But the amount of time spent in deep sleep is considerably lower than the previous weeks (my tracker showed much more light sleep too).
+The amount of time spent in deep sleep, however, is lower than the previous weeks (my tracker showed much more light sleep too).

-Of course, the alternative explanation is that the sleep tracker data is totally off and I was just overthinking how I was feeling.
-And that’s why I’m keep to remind you that this is a personal account and not a test to be quoted!
+Perhaps I was sleeping a little longer, but I wasn’t quite getting enough refreshing deep sleep.
+The alternative explanation is that the sleep tracker data is inaccurate and I was just overthinking how I was feeling.
+That’s why I’m keep to remind you that this is a personal account and not a test to be quoted.

 Would I take it again?